ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Once the InSAR pair has been identified, the selected SLC data are ingested into GAMMA internal format.
 This is performed by the GAMMA program *par_s1_slc*.
 GAMMA format has raw data files (only data, no headers or line leaders) with metadata stored in external files with a .par extension.

-During the ingest into GAMMA's internal format, the SLC data is calibrated by applying the calibration coefficients that are supplied with each product.
-This process puts the SAR backscatter into a known scale where the diffuse volume scattering of the Amazon rain forest is a constant -6.5 dB.
+During ingest into GAMMA's internal format, the SLC data is calibrated by applying the calibration coefficients that are supplied with each product.
+This process puts the SAR backscatter into a known scale where the diffuse volume scattering of the Amazon rainforest is a constant -6.5 dB.

 Immediately after ingesting the SLC, the state vectors are updated to use the best available state vectors.
 The state vector types in order of absolute correctness are original predicted (O), restituted (R), and precision (P).
 In practice, one will never receive an InSAR product that uses the original predicted - only granules for which a restituted or precision orbit is available can be used in HyP3 InSAR processing.
 One can determine a file's orbit type from the orbit type character in the filename as shown in Figure 4.